-Hua Naranmandura serves an Associate Professor at the Institute of Pharmacology, Toxicology, and Biochemical Pharmaceutics, College of Pharmaceutical Sciences at Zhejiang University, China.
-Dr. Naranmandura received his M.S. and Ph.D. degrees in pharmacology and toxicology in 2005 and 2008, respectively, from Chiba University (Japan), where he studied toxicology of drug and arsenic.
-Then, he completed his postdoctoral work at the University of Alberta (Canada), where he studied the cellular and molecular mechanisms of acquired tolerance to metal toxicity and metal speciation.
-He is currently focusing on several topics, including: (1) arsenic speciation, exposure, metabolism, and health effects; (2) the molecular mechanisms of the carcinogenic effects of arsenicals (e.g., thioarsenicals) and its metabolism; (3) the role of AS3MT (expression, genotypes, etc.) in human hepatocytes and leukemia cells; (4) the effect of arsenic intermediate metabolites on PML/RARA oncoprotein in NB4 cells.
+Hua Naranmandura serves as a Professor at the Department of Toxicology, School of Medicine and Public Health, in Zhejiang University, Hangzhou, China.
+Dr. Naranmandura received his M.S. and Ph.D. degrees in pharmacology and toxicology in 2005 and 2008, respectively, from Chiba University (Chiba, Japan), where he studied toxicology of drug and arsenic.
+Then, he completed his postdoctoral work at the University of Alberta (Edmonton, AB, Canada), where he studied the cellular and molecular mechanisms of acquired tolerance to metal toxicity and metal speciation.
+Naranmandura is currently focusing on several topics, including arsenic speciation, exposure, metabolism, and health effects; the molecular mechanisms of the carcinogenic effects of arsenicals (e.g., thioarsenicals) and its metabolism; the role of AS3MT (expression, genotypes, etc.) in human hepatocytes and leukemia cells; the effect of arsenic intermediate metabolites on PML/RARA oncoprotein in NB4 cells.